 speaks more loudly when making, pauses after stating, or announces by saying something like "this is important", "put this in your notes, or "this will be on the test."

 - Identify gaps and errors and then fill in gaps and correct errors.
 For some points, you may have left out information or left out an example that you need to make the point clear.
 Reviewing your notes soon after class to see what makes sense and what doesn't

 will help you identify those gaps.
 Consulting the book and classmates will help you fill in those gaps.
 Looking at classmates' notes will also help you see what points you missed completely and what you may have misunderstood or written down incorrectly.

-- Have a way to test yourself over your notes.
-Testing yourself over your notes is very easy if you use the
+- Have a way to test yourself over your notes, and test yourself over your notes frequently.
+Don't mistake reading over your notes for studying, and

 Time management is a strong predictor of grades.
 Time management means not only having a daily "to-do" list but also knowing what you need to do in the next four weeks.